jburz2001/jburz2001.github.io/_news/announcement_14.md

 related_posts: false
 ---

-My poster was accepted for this year's American Physical Society's Division of Plasma Physics annual meeting (APS DPP 2026) in Chicago.
+My poster was accepted for this year's American Physical Society's Division of Plasma Physics annual meeting ([2026 APS DPP Annual Meeting](https://engage.aps.org/dpp/meetings/annual-meeting)) in Chicago.
 The title is "Cross-Spectral Stereo Imaging for 3D Reconstruction of Particulate Trajectories in DIII-D."